palindromepay/PalindromeFox/README.md

-# Palindrome Pay Fox 🦊  - Buy on Amazon with Crypto
+# Palindrome Fox 🦊  - Buy on Amazon with Crypto

 A Chrome extension that lets you add Amazon products to a custom cart and checkout using cryptocurrency via **Palindrome Pay** with Built-In Escrow (currently only Gift Cards activated).